GeeInUs/TrustedBankAutomation/README.md

         * Buffer flow exception when large yearly income is inputted.
         *  No warning/error messages to notify user when field is validated incorrectly

 - ##  Info-sec Issues:
-      * Database has password in plain text.
+      * Database stoes password in plain text.
 This should be encrypted.
       * Admin credentials is set on redirect.
-Anyone can login an approve a loan
+An applicant can login as Admin and approve their loan
       * System will permit a user with the same credentials sign up
-      * User Locale not considered.
-A French citizen with accentuated characters and different number formatting (Language and Region Settings ) can be potentially bring down database
+      * Original script TrustedBank.sql fails.
+It had to be modified.